AndreiKachur/avia-tickets/README.md

 It is based on the following:

 -React
 -Redux
 -SCSS

 Third-party Services:

-react-scroll-up
-react-spinners
-react-icons
+-react-scroll-up
+-react-spinners
+-react-icons

 Besides I used json-server, BEM-methodology.
-This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]
+(https://github.com/facebook/create-react-app).

 To run project:

-npm install
+-npm install
-npm run json-server
+-npm run json-server
-npm start
+-npm start